input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 All further transactions are `(in, 1, A)`, where

- + `A` is owner of `in`;
+ + `A` is the owner of `in`;
  + 1 is the amount of coins transferred;
- + `in` is output of previous transaction;
+ + `in` is the output of previous transaction;

-Each subsequent transaction is being sent only if we saw parent included into block of depth `k` (i.e.  stable).
-This way we have no way to produce more transactions then node can include into blocks.
+Each subsequent transaction is being sent only if the parent is included into block of depth `k` (i.e stable).
+This way there's no possibility of producing more transactions than a node can include into blocks.

 Each round is split to `(R + 2)` phases.
 On each phase transactions are sent with current TPS rate.
-On the first phase no measurements being taken.
-On the last phase no new transactions get emmitted, only confirmations for sent ones being collected.
+On the first phase no measurements are taken.gq On the last phase no new transactions get emmitted, only confirmations for sent ones being collected.

-Each phase takes `(k + P) * slotDuration` seconds, where `P` is approximate amount of slots needed for successful transaction to be published in block.
+Each phase takes `(k + P) * slotDuration` seconds, where `P` is approximate amount of slots needed for a successful transaction to be published in block.

-Transactions are sent in few threads, each thread uses its own transaction pool derived from its own index in genesis block."
+Transactions are sent in a few threads.
+Each thread uses its own transaction pool derived from its own index in genesis block.

 Here is an example of invocation of `cardano-smart-generator` sending transactions from node number zero: